Vittor-Javidan/EarthLog/__Tests__/README.md

-# Tests needed:
+# Layout:

-## Layout:
+## <Layout.Root />
 - Menu buttons click makes the <Drawer /> Component to animate to show or hide themselfs.

+## <Layout.Button.Icon>
+- Navigation Tree Icons changes background color when clicked.

+## <Layout.Button.TextWithIcon />
 - Drawer Buttons changes background color when clicked.

-- Navigation Tree Icons changes background color when clicked.
+## <Layout.Input.GPS />
+- When GPS pin is toggled, coordinates must change only when accuracy is better than before.
+- When GPS pin is toggled, altitude must change only when accuracy is better than before.
+- must show accuracy in real time.

+# Screens:
 ## Home Screen:
 - Layout Navigation Tree must show a <IconButton /> of a house.
 - Settings Drawer Button redirects to <SettingsScreen />.